AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 az aks enable-addons --resource-group $rg --name $akscluster --addons virtual-node --subnet-name $subnetaci
 ```
-> Note: Please record the password of the SP, as it can not be found again.
+> Note: Please record the password of the SP, as it cannot be found again.
 > Known limitation with ACI virtual nodes: https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal#known-limitations

 3. valiate if the virtual nodes are attached and visible